- How do I register for courses?

-17. My language placement score placed me in the third year of the language.
-Have I satisfied the General Education requirement of studying a language other than English?
+17. My language placement score placed me in the second year of the language.
+Have I satisfied the General Education requirement of Foundation Language?

 Students are registered for some activity courses, like music ensembles and varsity sports, after the ensemble or team is selected early in the semester.
 You can register for other activities, such as Fitness "X" courses or forensics, if the course has spots available and will fit in with the rest of your schedule.
 You will also have an opportunity after you arrive on campus to juggle your schedule and add activity courses if they are open.

-21. If I sign up for an MOI that is also a writing centered course, does it count for both requirements?
+20. If I sign up for a Liberal Arts Distribution course that is also a writing centered course, does it count for both requirements?

-If a course meets an MOI requirement and also has a W designation, then it counts as a writing-centered course as well as the MOI requirement.
+If a course meets a Liberal Arts Distribution requirement and also has a W designation, then it counts as a writing-centered course as well as the Liberal Arts Distribution requirement.

-Transcripts should be sent to:The Office of the Registrar
+Transcripts should be sent to:The Office of Admission

 900 State St., Salem OR 97301

 22. To whom should I send AP or IB test results?